10 Most Famous Japanese Painting Masterpieces

 Kitagawa Utamaro - Ten Studies in Female Physiognomy, A Collection of Reigning Beauties

-Kitagawa Utamaro was a prominent Japanese painter and artist who was born in 1753 and died in 1806.
+Kitagawa Utamaro was a prominent Japanese artist and painter who was born in 1753 and died in 1806.
 He is certainly best-known for his series entitled Ten Studies in Female Physiognomy, A Collection of Reigning Beauties, Great Love Themes of Classical Poetry (sometimes called Women in Love containing individual prints such as Revealed Love and Pensive Love).
-He is one of the most important artists who belonging to the ukiyo-e genre of woodblock prints.
+He is one of the most important Japanese artists who belong to the ukiyo-e genre of woodblock prints.

 Kawanabe Kyosai - Tiger